 Construction projects in Canada are generally structured as a pyramid, with an owner at the top, followed by a general contractor at the next level, followed by subcontractors and material suppliers at the bottom.
-All jurisdictions in Canada have lien legislation (which, in Québec, is included in the Civil Code), variously known as Builders' Liens, Construction Liens, Mechanics' Liens or Legal Hypothecs give contractors and material suppliers the right to file a lien against most land on which construction takes place to secure a claim for payment for work performed or materials supplied to the project.
-Some lands are exempt, including certain land owned by First Nations or the Crown.
+All jurisdictions in Canada have lien legislation (which, in Québec, is included in the Civil Code), known as either Builders' Liens, Construction Liens, Mechanics' Liens or Legal Hypothecs, giving contractors and material suppliers (and sometimes architects and engineers) the right to file a claim of lien against most land on which construction takes place to secure a claim for payment for work or services performed, or materials supplied to the project.
+Some lands are exempt, including highways, certain land owned by First Nations or the Federal Crown.

-In addition, under lien legislation, a person making a payment, including the owner, to a person immediately below it in the pyramid, must retain a "holdback", a percentage of that payment, typically 10%, for the benefit of the person(s) under the person to whom payment is being made.
+In addition, under lien legislation, a person making a payment, including the owner, to a person immediately below it in the pyramid, must retain a "holdback", a percentage of that payment, typically 10% to 15% in most provinces, for the benefit of the person(s) under the person to whom payment is being made.
 The holdback is calculated as a percentage of the value of labour and materials provided to the construction project based on either the contract price or the actual value of the labour and materials provided.

-Generally, the payor must cumulatively collect and retain the holdback until the expiration of a defined period after the project is substantially completed, abandoned, or ended.
+Generally, the payor must cumulatively collect and retain the holdback until the expiration of a defined period, after the project is substantially completed, abandoned, or terminated.
 In general terms, if a lien claim is filed within the deadline, the holdback is used to pay such liens.
 Otherwise, the holdback is released.